lentychang/microblog/.az/README.md

   In production, it is not wise to shutdown/delete all services and redeploy.
 A better approach is deploy with different name, and switch with dns/nginx when the new deployment is done.
 - Possible solution: Add $RANDOM to service name
 However, it need some work to propagate the name.

+## CI: Deployment a single VM for testing

+## Automatic deployment
+The deployment is done by manually triggered